Lost-Entrepreneur439/acer-aspire-tc-780-hackintosh/README.md

-# acer-aspire-tc-780-hackintosh-ventura
+# acer-aspire-tc-780-hackintosh
- A prebuilt OpenCore EFI for macOS Ventura on the Acer Aspire TC-780
+ A prebuilt OpenCore EFI for macOS on the Acer Aspire TC-780

+**WARNING!
+If running Sonoma, ethernet IS required for initial half of setup if you use an internet-based installer.
+You will need to install Heliport for Wi-Fi.
+Ventura users can use Wi-Fi with no issues.**

+Use 1.x releases for Ventura, 2.x releases for Sonoma.

-This is a macOS Ventura EFI for the Acer Aspire TC-780, with support for Intel Wi-Fi cards.
-13.5.1 working, with OpenCore 0.9.4 and fully up to date kexts.
-Remember to keep your kexts and OpenCore up to date!
-Remember to change your SMBIOS data too.
+This is a macOS EFI for the Acer Aspire TC-780, with support for Intel Wi-Fi cards.
+Ventura and Sonoma compatible

 ![Screenshot](https://github.com/Lost-Entrepreneur439/acer-aspire-tc-780-hackintosh-ventura/blob/main/psrklly684wa1.png)